Therapy Session Information

 Payments Received by credit card or by interac e-transfer.

-Free 15-minute Consultations Available by phone or video are a way to get a feel for what it might be like to work together.
-Don’t hesitate to reach out with questions.
+Free 15-minute Consultations are available by phone or video; they are a way for you to get a feel for what it might be like to work together.
+Feel free to reach out about them.

-Sliding Scale Rates Several spots are available for clients in need of a reduced rate.
+Sliding Scale Rates I have several spots are available for clients in need of a reduced rate.
 Please get in touch with me to discuss this option.

 Direct billing is an option for those with insurance plans and for those with an active ICBC claim number.